HaruSnak/CPP-Module-ALL/README.md

 <img src="readme/CPP-Modules.png" alt="CPP-Modules" width="900"/>

 # CPP-Module-ALL
-Here I am at a key stage of course 42: the very first language change, with the transition to C++.
-This module marks the beginning of a learning process focused on the fundamental concepts of C++ in its C++98 standard: classes, inheritance, polymorphism, STL containers, and many other concepts specific to object-oriented programming.
+Here I am at a key stage of course **42**: the very first language change, with the transition to C++.
+This module marks the beginning of a learning process focused on the fundamental concepts of **C++** in its **C++98** standard: *classes, inheritance, polymorphism, STL containers, and many other concepts specific to object-oriented programming.*

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]